openmultiplayer/web/docs/awesome.md

 - **[Pawn.Raknet](https://github.com/katursis/Pawn.RakNet)** -  Allows you to analyze RakNet traffic.
 - **[Sampvoice](https://github.com/CyberMor/sampvoice)** - Software Development Kit (SDK) for implementing voice communication systems in the Pawn language for SA:MP servers.
 - **[TOTP](https://github.com/philip1337/samp-plugin-totp)** - Allows you to use TOTP authentication in a sa-mp gamemode.

+## Connector Plugin
+- **[Discord Connector](https://github.com/maddinat0r/samp-discord-connector)** - Allows you to control a Discord bot from within your PAWN script.
+- **[Teamspeak3 Connector](https://github.com/maddinat0r/samp-tsconnector)** - Allows you to control a Teamspeak3 Server from from within your PAWN script.
+- **[SA:MP IRC Plugin](https://github.com/samp-incognito/samp-irc-plugin)** - Allows for the creation and management of IRC bots through the SA-MP server.

 ## Crypto Plugins